LinuCC/dotfiles/README.md

 The `i3blocks` command needs `playerctl` enabled.
 Due to a bug with spotify, install the current `playerctl-git` package.

+You also need to install `font-awesome` as a package, so the icons get correctly displayed.

 ### Neovim

 Install `dein.vim` by running the following (see the